Salgotarjani Street Jewish Cemetery

 The Salgotarjani Street Jewish Cemetery (Hungarian: Salgótarjáni úti zsidó temető) is a Jewish cemetery in Budapest, Hungary.
 It is located in the 8th district of Budapest Józsefváros, besides Kerepesi Cemetery (officially named Fiumei úti nemzeti sírkert), with a stone wall between them.

-It opened in 1874 and is now the oldest remaining Jewish cemetery on the Pest side of the city.
-When it was created, it was the third, after the cemeteries of Vaci and Lehel Streets; since, these ones have disappeared, and buildings have been erected there.
+The cemetery opened in 1874 and is now the oldest remaining Jewish cemetery on the Pest side of the city.
+When it was created, it was the third Jewish cemetery, after the cemeteries of Vaci and Lehel Streets.
+The cemeteries of Vaci and Lehe have since been demolished with buildings have been erected there.